wernad/channelsdb/README.md

 ### Production

-The production version has to use `docker/docker-compose.production.yaml` file.
+The production version has to use `docker/docker-compose.production.yaml` together with the main `docker/docker-compose.yaml` file.
 No further setup is allowed.